Fortis Quay Major Residential Development – Salford Quays, Manchester

-Bowman Riley Architects provided a residential masterplan for Stonebridge Homes on Wyvern Park, a large greenfield site with existing outline planning consent on the outskirts of the North Yorkshire town of Skipton.
+Bowman Riley provided a residential masterplan for Stonebridge Homes on Wyvern Park, a large greenfield site with existing outline planning consent on the outskirts of the North Yorkshire town of Skipton.

 We developed the masterplan by applying the Stonebridge Homes’ standards and house types for up to 225 residences.
 The houses are based on a defined mix of market and affordable houses ranging from one to five bedroom homes.